nerfcats/pyunix-old/README.md

-# PYUNIX
+# PYunix
-PYUNIX is a tiny kernel simulation program with a functional terminal and multiple kernel system calls.
-It mimics and is basically an oversimplifed version of the Linux kernel, that you can run as a program itself.
+PYunix (pico unix) is a tiny kernel/microkernel simulation program with a functional terminal and multiple kernel system calls.
+It mimics and is basically an oversimplifed version of the Linux kernel, that you can run as one program itself.
 ## Installation
 You can build main.c with a C/C++ compiler such as GCC, or download and run the already compiled .exe file.